gnh1201/topic-activitypub/cache.md

 - Caching/General
   - **[Smart Cache](https://support.bunny.net/hc/en-us/articles/5779976842770-Understanding-Smart-Cache)**: On

-***NOTE***: For Mastodon, it has been confirmed that applying a static proxy causes a conflict between WebSocket and CSP (domain mismatch).
+***NOTE***: For Mastodon, it has been confirmed that applying a static method proxy causes a conflict between WebSocket and CSP (domain mismatch).
 I've noted a solution to this issue in the comments, but please test it before using it.

 ## Filesystem